 - Mentoring sessions are not mandatory but highly recommended.

 2021 Key Dates and Timeline of Events

 Teachers can register their interest

-Challenge themes are published
+Challenge themes are published & successful schools are notified

-Design Thinking workshop for teams
+Design Thinking workshop for students

 Hackathon officially kicks off at 9am